martibosch/invest-ucm-calibration/docs/src/index.rst

    :maxdepth: 1
    :caption: Development:

+   changelog
    contributing

 Installation
 ------------

-This library requires the `gdal` and `rtree` libraries, which can easily be installed with conda as in:
+This library requires specific versions of the `gdal` and `rtree` libraries, which can easily be installed with conda as in:

 .. code-block:: bash